About a Girl (Sugababes song): Music video

 The music video for "About a Girl" was directed by Martin Weisz.
 Inspired by a Kill Bill theme, the video was filmed at Vasquez Rocks, near Los Angeles, California on 22 September 2009, one day following the announcement that Buchanan was replaced by Ewen.
 Ewen had not met the remaining members of the Sugababes until two days before the video shoot for "About a Girl".
 Stunt doubles were used to portray the Sugababes members as they were unsure if the band would be together by the time of the song's release.

 The video begins with two businessmen in a caravan discussing a job.
 After the conversation has ended, a vehicle driven by the stunt doubles arrives in the desert.
 They leave the vehicle while group member Heidi Range sings her verse as she dances around it.
 All three members of the group begin dancing during the chorus while a stunt double enters the caravan with a red briefcase.
 Following this, Berrabah sings her verse of the song while her stunt double is talking to the businessman.
 Sugababes begin dancing again while the stunt double attacks the businessman, who is drop-kicked out of the caravan.
 Another businessman begins attacking her, although he too loses the fight.
 Ewen's stunt double begins fighting with another man outside of the caravan, and he also is defeated.
 Later in the video, the businessmen are seen tied together on the ground and the stunt double throws the briefcase, which turns out to be a jack in the box.
 At the end of the video, the stunt doubles re-enter the vehicle and drive out of the desert.

 David Balls of Digital Spy commended the video, describing it as an "action-packed affair that's nearly as dramatic as the group's own history" and praising its "plenty of slick dance moves and provocative pouting thrown in for good measure".

+In a 2022 interview, Buchanan confirmed that she was en route to the music video set when she received the news that she had been replaced.